Terms and Conditions of Registration

 5.2 LOCATION FEE

-a) The Client will pay to the ALR a location fee upon the discovery or identification by the ALR and notification to the Client of the location of any Object (the “Location”) registered with it (the “Location Fee”).
+a) The Client will pay to the ALR a location fee upon the discovery or identification by the ALR and notification to the Client of the location of any Watch (the “Location”) registered with it (the “Location Fee”).

 ii) the notification is first made to the Client through a third party after the Location has been identified by the ALR.